Social welfare function: Ordinal welfare

-In a 1938 article, Abram Bergson introduced the social welfare function.
-The object was "to state in precise form the value judgments required for the derivation of the conditions of maximum economic welfare" set out by earlier writers, including Marshall and Pigou, Pareto and Barone, and Lerner.
+In a 1938 article, Abram Bergson introduced the term social welfare function, with the intention "to state in precise form the value judgments required for the derivation of the conditions of maximum economic welfare."
 The function was real-valued and differentiable.
 It was specified to describe the society as a whole.
 Arguments of the function included the quantities of different commodities produced and consumed and of resources used in producing different commodities, including labor.

 Necessary general conditions are that at the maximum value of the function: